OpenLLM-France/Lit-Claire/README.md

 ### Convert trained Lit-GPT model to transformers and upload it to Hugging Face

 You can convert the model to transormers with the following command.
-Use option `--repo_id` if and only if you want to upload the model.
+Use option `--repo_id` if and only if you want to upload the model to Hugging Face.
 ```bash
 MODEL=tiiuae/falcon-7b
 TRAINING_DIR=$WORK/../commun/Claire/pretrain/lora/$MODEL